cheminfo/eln-docs/docs/30_structural_analysis/mass/80_deconvolution/README.md

 ### Peak picking

-When loading the spectrum a peak picking is done that determine the position and width of all the peaks based on global spectrum deconvolution algorithm that was implemented in [JavaScript](https://github.com/mljs/global-spectral-deconvolution).
+When loading the spectrum, a peak picking is done that determines the position and width of all the peaks based on a global spectrum deconvolution algorithm implemented in [JavaScript](https://github.com/mljs/global-spectral-deconvolution).

 The result of the peak picking appears in the spectrum as yellow vertical lines.
 Note that the top of the peak is determined based on the 3 highest point and does not have to match an experimental point.